b-jesch/skin.estuary.modv2/README.md

 ### 4.0.2+nexus ###
 - .10
   * Widget header for TV timer in Home menu modified
-  * include "Jump to Letter" in Flix view
+  * include 'Jump to Letter' in Flix view
   * make 'Play Trailer' in context menu customizable